Willy-Kimura/HotkeyListener/README.md

 }
 ```

-As a special feature (still in `Beta` though), if you'd like to get any text that may have been selected when a hotkey added was pressed, use Hotkey Listener's `GetSelection()` method:
+As a special feature, if you'd like to get any selected text during the hotkey press, use argument property `e.SourceApplication.Selection`:

 ```c#
 private void Hkl_HotkeyPressed(object sender, HotkeyEventArgs e)